MPvHarmelen/Freevle/README.md

     python manage.py runserver

+Also, please read BRANCHINGMODEL.md for details on how to work with our branches, is quite important.

 ### Production

 To set up Schoolr for a production server (like for your school), you're going to